 Backing your advice up with data or an experience

 Asking questions that lead your teammates down the right path

 Providing multiple solutions for your team to try out

 Being an active listener to gain clarity

 In short, you don’t need to have all of the answers.
-You just need to give guidance on how your team can solve whatever issue they’re facing.
-Letting a decision linger for too long is draining, so don’t let perfectionism keep you from providing input.Read: Dustin Moskovitz shares his lessons on leadership
+You just need to give guidance.
+Letting a decision linger for too long is draining, so don’t let perfectionism keep you from providing input.Read: Asana CEO Dustin Moskovitz shares his lessons on leadership

 Respect is something everyone deserves—whether you have 30 years of professional experience or three.
 Showing others respect can help create a healthy team dynamic based on mutual respect.

 While respect comes from a variety of sources, it’s important to begin by treating everyone as equals.
 Additional ways you can work on showing respect are by: